WRECK-d/wreckd-website/content/FAQ/index.md

 ### Love it!
 How can I help?
 WREC'kd is not a registered charity.
 You can help by engaging in our pursuits, or support us by volunteering.

-### I'm financial member, but can't make an event?
+### I'm a financial member, but can't make an event?
 Cool!
 Accessibility is a priority, and your contribution will help out others.
-It is enabling to put on cool projects we all benefit from.
+It enables us to put on some sweet projects we all benefit from.

 ### [Sign me up!](http://wreckd.runs.nz/join/)